hillnz/deadtous/README.md

 ### AWS Lambda

-Lambda is very cheap and very convenient if you already have an AWS account.
+Lambda is very cheap, and convenient if you already have an AWS account.

-A Terraform module is available to make deployment easier, the repo contains usage details.
+A [Terraform module](https://registry.terraform.io/modules/jonohill/deadtous/aws/latest) is available to make deployment easier.
+You should be able to use [the example](https://github.com/jonohill/terraform-aws-deadtous/blob/main/examples/basic/main.tf) without modification by running `terraform apply`.

 If you have your own way to deploy Lambdas, you can use the [Docker image that includes the Lambda runtime](https://hub.docker.com/r/jonoh/deadtous/tags?page=1&ordering=last_updated&name=lambda) (the Lambda builds are tagged with a `-lambda` suffix).